-- 13.1 All arrangements with the College bankers concerning the College's bank accounts and the issue of cheques and BACS transfers shall be made by the College's Vice Principal Finance and Resources on behalf of and with the approval of the Governing Body. - 13.2 The appointment of the College bankers shall be for a specific period after which consideration shall be given by the Finance, Resources and Investment (FRI) Committee to competitively tendering the service. - 13.3 The appointed bankers shall be authorised to honour the signatures of the under mentioned office holders on all documents relating to the College's accounts: - Chair of Governors - Principal - Vice Principal Finance and Resources - Director of Governance - Vice Principal Curriculum and Quality - Finance Manager - 13.4 All amounts must be authorised by two signatories.
-For amounts up to £6,000, one of the authorising signatories must be the Principal or the Vice Principal Finance and Resources.
-For amounts exceeding £6,000, the authorising signatory is the Principal, plus, the Vice Principal Finance and Resources. - 13.5 Any change in banking arrangements shall be subject to the College's tender procedures and authorised by the Governing Body. - 13.6 The Vice Principal Finance and Resources shall be responsible for undertaking ongoing reconciliations from the bank account to College records.
+- 13.1 All arrangements with the College bankers concerning the College's bank accounts and the issue of cheques and BACS transfers shall be made by the College's Deputy Principal on behalf of and with the approval of the Governing Body. - 13.2 The appointment of the College bankers shall be for a specific period after which consideration shall be given by the Finance, Resources and Investment (FRI) Committee to competitively tendering the service. - 13.3 The appointed bankers shall be authorised to honour the signatures of the under mentioned office holders on all documents relating to the College's accounts: - Chair of Governors - Principal - Deputy Principal - Director of Governance - Assistant Principals Curriculum - Head of Finance - 13.4 All amounts must be authorised by two signatories.
+For amounts up to £6,000, one of the authorising signatories must be the Principal or the Deputy Principal.
+For amounts exceeding £6,000, the authorising signatory is the Principal, plus, the Deputy Principal. - 13.5 Any change in banking arrangements shall be subject to the College's tender procedures and authorised by the Governing Body. - 13.6 The Deputy Principal shall be responsible for undertaking ongoing reconciliations from the bank account to college records.